carsonbergen/3DLib/Characters/CharacterBody3D/FPS/readme.md

 ## FPSUpperBody
 This is the first in the chain of crucial FPS components.
 It modifies the arm model, and camera.

+## FPSWeaponHolder
+This is the last in the chain of crucial FPS components.
+It handles all weapon related logic.